-There is no way you would ever imagine this enchanting garden exists in a nondescript street in Plumstead, and yet, here we are at The Homestead Kitchen, a hidden gem if ever we’ve seen one!
-Launched by OG foodie Elaine Rosseau six years ago, The Homestead Kitchen wears many hats – not only is it a pop-up restaurant, it also serves as a special-occasion venue and the headquarters of Elaine’s 23-year-old catering business Food Fanatics.
+A hidden gem if we’ve ever seen one, The Homestead Kitchen is tucked away in a nondescript street in Plumstead, but the moment you step into its enchanting garden the magic begins.
+Launched by OG foodie Elaine Rosseau seven years ago, The Homestead Kitchen wears many hats – on Wednesdays it’s a pop-up restaurant, the rest of the week it serves as a special-occasion venue and the headquarters of Elaine’s 24-year-old catering business, Food Fanatics.

 An enchanting setting

 Dating back to 1820, the thatched Victorian building has been lovingly renovated and restored by Elaine, who has used its magnificent bones and original Cape Dutch features to create a series of warm, intimate spaces, all stylishly adorned with eclectic furniture, art, cookbooks and crockery that she has collected over the years.

 Outside is just as beautiful – if not more.
 On warm summer evenings guests dine in landscaped alcoves overlooking the vegetable and herb garden, or under the Bedouin tent, with a gushing fountain and plenty of space for little ones to run around in.

 In winter, the sides of the tent are lowered and outdoor heaters keep it warm and toasty, plus there are two big baskets of blankets that guests can wrap around their shoulders or legs.
 If you prefer, you can book one of the equally charming and cosy tables by the Victorian fireplace indoors.